 What Is A Trademark Attorney?

-A trademark lawyer is someone with experience in trademark registration, protection, and litigation support who regularly works with creatives.
+Small businesses should spend their time running their company and not getting bothered with the intricacies of trademark law, which should be left to a trademark attorney.
 Trademark attorneys can generally do most work on a flat-fee basis and operate independently of the larger firms that bill too much for too little.
-When choosing a lawyer to protect you’re the brand of your business, make sure to work with a lawyer who has no problem working in Thousand Oaks, like Brian Russ Law, Inc.
+When choosing a lawyer to protect you’re the logo of your corporation, make sure to work with a lawyer who has no problem working in Thousand Oaks, like Brian Russ Law, Inc.

-A trademark attorney’s job is to help businesses protect their brands and make sure other people don't infringe on them.
-A company is the best placed to protect its name and logo before or shortly after its launch.
+Protecting brands is a trademark attorney’s primary role.
+Businesses need to assess brand protection before they launch or shortly thereafter.
 The amount of money businesses spend on start-up products and marketing is enormous, and sometimes, they find out that their preferred name can't be used because another competitor has locked up the name.
 Intellectual property protection is one of the most important things for startups.
-That's especially true for companies that rely on their brand recognition to generate consumer interest.
-You can save time and legal costs by calling us to conduct a clearance search prior to launching your brand.
+That's especially true for companies that rely on their brand recognition to generate market interest.
+Give us a call if you want to lock down your company’s name with federal trademark protection.

-The best way a business owner can protect their name is to take action.
+The worst thing a business entrepreneur can do to protect their name is to do nothing.
 Doing trademark work without an attorney's support is just as problematic as doing nothing.
-We find the best trademark lawyers are like our firm - experienced in helping businesses of all sizes from across the globe in a variety of industries.
+We find the best trademark attorneys are like our firm - experienced in helping businesses of all sizes from across the globe in a variety of industries.
 When choosing a trademark lawyer, consider their experience and online reviews as well as how personable they are.
-Your lawyer should be someone you can talk to about your brand.
-The better the synergy, the better your company will thrive.
+To have the best synergy for your brand, it’s important to find a lawyer who you feel comfortable talking with.

 The Top Three Areas Small Businesses Need Trademark Support